 Can you prepare for a personality test?

-Unlike most aptitude tests, there are no right or wrong answers in personality tests, and generally there is no "perfect" personality type.
-Trying to fake a personality test is very hard and is definately not recommended.
+Unlike most aptitude tests, there are no right or wrong answers in personality tests, and generally, there is no "perfect" personality type.
+Trying to fake a personality test is very hard and is definitely not recommended.